bandang0/rduqueonline/publications.md

 showhead: true
 ---

-A list of my publications as referenced by the ADS can be found [here](https://ui.adsabs.harvard.edu/search/q=author%3A%22duque%2C%20r%22%20AND%20year%3A20**%20AND%20collection%3Aastronomy&sort=date%20desc%2C%20bibcode%20desc&p_=0).
+A list of my publications as referenced by the NASA ADS can be found [here](https://ui.adsabs.harvard.edu/search/q=author%3A%22duque%2C%20r%22%20AND%20year%3A20**%20AND%20collection%3Aastronomy&sort=date%20desc%2C%20bibcode%20desc&p_=0).

-A selected list can be found in the following:
+A selection can be found in the following:

 * **A&A 639 (2020):** Probing high-density neutron star mergers with afterglow counterparts, *Duque, Beniamini, Daigne, Mochkovitch*
 * **A&A 631 (2019):** Radio afterglows of binary neutron star mergers: a population study for current and future gravitational wave observing runs, *Duque, Daigne, Mochkovitch*